 There are plenty of reasons to want to opt out of the hike above: not enough time, hiking with kids, no interest in hiking 8+ miles, etc. Luckily, you can still experience the beauty of Blue Hen Falls and the tranquility of the Buckeye Trail without going to great lengths to do so.

-This is only about 2 miles each way, or 4 miles total.
+This is only a little over a mile each way, or 2.25 miles total.
 This is a much easier hike as well with only about a 240 feet elevation gain.
-It is a happy middle ground hike that takes about half of the time, or 2-3 hours.
+It is a happy middle ground hike that will only take you 1-2 hours.

 Park at the Boston Mills Visitor Center and start the Buckeye trail going west for this hike.